RomanKazakov182/Adjuncts/README.md

 # Adjuncts
-My coursework that contains the classifier of adjuncts.
+I am Roma from the group #182.
+Here is my coursework-project that contains the classifier of adjuncts.

 This is a guide providing information about the files:
   * **Adjuncts.ipynb** - the main program with the classifier itself and some detailed instructions